Something big is coming!

 Venue Specific Training Sites (VSTS)

 As Vancouver prepares to host the FIFA World Cup 26™, work is underway to prepare a vital component of this event - the Venue Specific Training Sites (VSTS).
-Each of the 16 Host Cities participating are required to provide these specialized training venues, and in Vancouver, they will be located at Killarney Park and Memorial South Park.
+Each of the 16 Host Cities participating are required to provide these specialized training venues, and in Vancouver, they will be located at Killarney Park and the National Soccer Development Centre at UBC.
 These sites will serve as essential facilities for participating teams to train, providing the perfect environment for preparation ahead of matches at BC Place Vancouver.

 What to expect at the VSTS